 Many people still send their loved ones a family update for the year.
-Instead of sharing everything that you did in your life in 2012, why not make the most of the opportunity and share the good news and everything God did in your life in 2012?
+Instead of sharing everything you did in your life in 2013, why not make the most of the opportunity and share the good news and everything God did in your life in 2013?

 2. Keep Christ in Christmas by portable recorder.